Please download the registration form below

 Weekday Masses are Monday through Friday at 7:00 AM, in the All Saints’ Chapel located in the Rectory.

-Adoration is in the Chapel after mass every Friday until 4:00 PM, and Thursday evenings from 6:00 - 7:00 PM AND in the Church every First Sunday from 10AM - 10:45 AM.
+Adoration is in the Chapel after mass every Friday until 4:00 PM

-Confessions are held Saturdays at 3:00 pm -3:40 pm before the Vigil Mass, and every first Sunday from 10AM until 10:45 AM in the Church
+Confessions are held Saturdays at 3:00 pm -3:40 pm before the Vigil Mass at the Blessed Mother's Altar.

 All are encouraged to participate fully in both the spiritual and social life of St. John’s, and join us in our